niyata/ponlgnan/README.md

 ## Description

-Twenty Nineteen is a Gutenberg-ready theme for WordPress.
+Anim Showcase is a Gutenberg-ready theme for WordPress.

 ## Installation

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Twenty Nineteen in the search form and press the 'Enter' key on your keyboard.
+2. Type in Anim Showcase in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
 4. Go to https://codex.wordpress.org/Twenty_Nineteen for a guide on how to customize this theme.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 ## Copyright

-Twenty Nineteen WordPress Theme, Copyright 2018 WordPress.org Twenty Nineteen is distributed under the terms of the GNU GPL.
+Anim Showcase WordPress Theme, Copyright 2018 WordPress.org Anim Showcase is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by